-I was so gutted to miss out on the bluebell season last year.
-I was grateful to be able to visit some local woodlands to see them with my family and got some photos of my boys which was better than nothing!
-I first started photographing children in the bluebells so they do have a special place in my heart.
+I always really look forward to my bluebell mini session.
+I first started photographing children in the bluebells so these sessions have a special place in my heart.
 The colours are so striking and when the trees are just springing their bright leaves they look so magical in the light.

 I wanted to share with you what to expect on a bluebell mini session (20 minute shoot) and a few hints and tips to help with wardrobe decisions and keeping the kids content.
 Don’t be worried about how to pose – I will direct you gently through the session so we get natural images full of joy.
 I want you to love the whole experience.
 My style (lifestyle photography) is very relaxed and natural, aimed at you all having fun together so I can capture your genuine and loving connections.
 I have a short questionnaire which I ask you to complete beforehand which helps to maximise the time we have and gives me some guidance on your children’s personalities before I meet them in person.